Church Street Bridge: Current bridge

-The current bridge was designed by Harold Desbrowe Annear and opened in 1923, having three reinforced concrete arches supported by piled foundations.
-As originally constructed all three spans crossed the river, but with the construction of the South Eastern Arterial in the 1960s, the river was diverted away from under the northern span, and the four lane road was built there instead.
-This method of construction reduced the clearance available to traffic on the road underneath, and in the 1990s in conjunction with the CityLink project the arch elements of this span were removed, and replaced by new elements 0.6 m higher at the crown and 1.2 m higher at either end.
+The bridge was officially opened by the Governor on 8 July 1924.

+In the 1960s, the arches of northern span were rebuilt as part of the construction of the South Eastern Arterial.
+The river was diverted away from under the northern span, and the four-lane road was built there instead.
+As a result, the clearance available to traffic on the road underneath was reduced.
+In the late 1990s, the arch elements of this span were removed, and replaced by new structural elements that were 0.6 m higher at the crown and 1.2 m higher at either end.
 Specialised monitoring was required during the process to manage the changing loads on the elements of the bridge.

-In January 2007 rehabilitation work was carried out by VicRoads, including waterproofing the concrete deck, replacing the tram tracks, and general resurfacing.
-This required a total road and tramway closure.
+In January 2007 rehabilitation work was carried out by VicRoads, including waterproofing the concrete deck, replacing the tram tracks, and general resurfacing, and the bridge was closed to both vehicles and trams.
 Further work commenced in April 2007 and involved replacement of balustrades and new traffic barriers at the kerbs.